Chad T. Marriott

 - Assisted with corporate restructuring of German renewable energy company’s project entities in the United States.

-- Represent coalition of large industrial users in ongoing 2013 Minnesota Power Integrated Resource Plan docket before the Minnesota Public Utilities Commission.
+- Represented coalition of large industrial users in 2013 Minnesota Power Integrated Resource Plan docket before the Minnesota Public Utilities Commission.

-- Conducted regulatory due diligence in multiple states related to acquisition and development of major high voltage transmission project in the West.
+- Conducted regulatory due diligence in multiple states related to acquisition and development of 500 kV high voltage transmission project in the West.

 - Analyzed and advised multiple clients on the scope of California Public Utility Commission and California Independent System Operator (“CAISO”) rules regarding resource adequacy and deliverability for wind and solar resources.